10 Best Herbal Lotions For Runny Nose

 rosmarinus officinalis lotion

-Rosmarinus officinalis, commonly known as rosemary, is often used in herbal lotions for its potential to alleviate symptoms of a runny nose.
+Rosmarinus officinalis, commonly known as rosemary, is often used in herbal lotions for its potential benefits in alleviating symptoms of a runny nose.

 eucalyptus globulus lotion